galaxyproject/tools-iuc/tools/jbrowse/readme.rst

 The Galaxy tool interface writes out a yaml file which is then used to generate the visualizations.
-An example used during development/testing can be seen in `test.yml`.
-The format is in no way rigorously defined and is likely to change at any time.
+An example used during development/testing can be seen in `test-data/*/test.xml`.
+The format is in no way rigorously defined and is likely to change at any time!
+Beware. ;)

 History
 =======